kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/migrate-loadbalancer-iolb-to-octavia/guide.en-gb.md

 ### Update the Load Balancer IP

-Once the TTL reduction has been propagated :
+Once the TTL reduction has been propagated:

 - Replace the old IP with the one of the new Load Balancer in your DNS record.
-- Thanks to the low TTL, users will quickly see the update.
+- Thanks to the short TTL value, users will quickly see the update.
-- Check that the change is effective using the same **dig** command you used recently.
-You should see the new IP displayed.
+- Check that the change is effective using the same `dig` command used previously.
+You should see the new IP address  displayed in the command output.

 ### Restore TTL after migration

-Once the transition has been validated and the old Load Balancer disconnected, reset the TTL to a higher value.
+Once the transition has been validated and the old Load Balancer disconnected, reconfigure the TTL with a higher value.

 ## Other resources